gabrielchuv/SE7/Portfolio/UXDesign.md

 3. Submitting food items on the user main page could be clearer.
 4. The wireframe was designed for desktop view but users may interact with the site on different devices or layouts.
 During the walkthrough, one user viewed it on a mobile screen, which the wireframe was not designed for.

-## Third Prototype: First High-fidelity Design
+## Third Prototype: Minimum Viable Product

 After iterating on the wireframes, it was time to design and develop the minimum viable product.
 For the purposes of a minimally usable site, we decided to focus on the practical implementation of a food waste calculator.
 The focus was on 3 main pages: